Facts about alcohol consumption for women

 FACT: Women are more vulnerable to serious health issues

 Men have higher death rates than women when it comes to alcohol–related liver disease, but liver damage can happen more quickly in women.
 Scientists believe this may be because women have less water in their bodies, so organs are exposed to higher concentrations of alcohol.

-Alcoholic women are also more vulnerable than men to damage of the heart muscle and nerve damage after fewer years of heavy drinking than alcoholic men.
+Women who drink a high volume of alcohol are also more vulnerable than men to damage of the heart muscle and nerve damage after fewer years of heavy drinking than alcoholic men.